weijiekoh/mixer/README.md

     - A Mixer contract with functions which

-        - Accepts 0.1 ETH deposits.
+        - Accepts ETH or ERC20 token deposits.

         - Accepts mix requests.
 Each request comprises of a zk-SNARK proof that a deposit had been made in the past and has not already been claimed.